New Mexico Court Records

 Contract Disputes and Property Disputes in New Mexico

 Contract disputes and property disputes are civil legal disputes that arise when parties disagree about contracts or property.
-Contract disputes arise from disagreements about contracts; this may include contract terms or fulfillment.
+Contract disputes arise from disagreements about contracts.
+These may include contract terms or fulfillment.
 Property disputes, on the other hand, arise from real estate disputes.
 Some examples of real property disputes are lease or agreement disputes and title ownership disputes.

 What are Contract Disputes in New Mexico?

 New Mexico laws define contracts as legally binding agreements that the state laws enforce.
 Contracts may be oral or written; however, contracting parties must create a contract with all parties’ consent.
 It is important to note that New Mexico’s Statute of Frauds requires that some contracts be written for the contracts to be legally enforceable.
 Examples of such contracts are prenuptial agreements and real estate contracts.
-Otherwise, for a contract to be enforceable, there must be offer and acceptance, consideration, capacity, and legitimacy.
-This means that contract parties must share a mutual understanding of and agree to the terms of a contract.
+These conditions typically include offer and acceptance, consideration, capacity, and legality.
+This implies that the parties involved must have a shared understanding and agreement on the terms of the contract.
 Parties must also exchange value and must be legally and otherwise capable of entering contracts.
 Persons aged 18 and older may legally enter contracts in New Mexico.
 Additionally, the contract must be about a legitimate or legal business.

 A breach of contract occurs when a party fails to fulfill any contract terms without a legitimate defense or reason.